-Early Bird: Enrol by 9 May 2018 to receive a 15% discount!
+Early Bird: Enrol by 31 March 2019 to receive a 15% discount!

 The school programme may be subject to changes during the film festival period in order to accommodate festival screenings and meetings with festival’s personalities with teaching sessions.
-The programme doesn't include technical aspects of filmmaking and film production.